Madison Wisconsin Securities Fraud Attorneys

 How FINRA Arbitration Helps Investors

-While state regulators may investigate, they often can’t recover investor losses.
-Through FINRA Dispute Resolution, investors can file claims against brokers and firms without going to court.
+Through FINRA Dispute Resolution, investors can pursue compensation directly from brokers or firms — typically without going to court.

 Why Choose The White Law Group?

-- Experience with all types of investor claims: misrepresentation, churning, unauthorized trading, selling away, and more
+Experience with cases involving misrepresentation, churning, unauthorized trading, selling away, and more

-If you have questions about a potential claim, contact us for a free consultation:
+If you have questions about a potential claim or believe you’ve been the victim of investment fraud, contact The White Law Group for a free consultation today.

 Call: 888-637-5510